Fire Foam Lawyers of HLF A Division of The Hurwitz Law Firm PC · AFFF Cancer Attorneys

 Hotline Open 24 Hours

-As such, Missouri residents sickened by exposure to firefighting foam may be eligible for a cash settlement.
+As such, Missouri firefighters harmed by PFAS exposure may be eligible to claim a cash settlement.

 Our team of Missouri AFFF / PFAS lawyers have represented thousands of victims of toxic chemicals.
 In doing so, we have recovered millions of dollars in settlement funds on their behalf.